jquery paste

 After three happy hours exploring, I thought I should head back home.

 I have a talent for getting lost.
-Like Hansel and Gretel, I should have brought something (more durable than breadcrumbs) to lead me back home.
+Like Hansel and Gretel.
+I should have brought something (more durable than breadcrumbs) to lead me back home.

 Officially Lost

-So, I searched around the woods yet again for another trail.
-And then another.
-I was turning in circles that lead nowhere.
-It was getting dark.
-Finally, I just continued on one path that lead to an asphalt road.
+Finally, I decided to continued on one path that lead to an asphalt road.
 Aha!
-Better than a lone night in the forest when friendly trees can turn monstrous, not to mention the wandering wild boars.
+Better than spending a lone night in the forest when friendly trees can turn into monsters, not to mention the wandering wild boars.

 And Found